willzeng/WikiNets/README.md

 ##Setup

-Rhizi can be set to work with a local Rhizi on your machine or with a Rhizi in the cloud.
+Rhizi can be set to work with a local WikiNet on your machine or with a WikiNet in the cloud.

 ###Cloud DB Option